hishamsajid/ga-datavalidator-poc/README.md

 2. Create 'OAuth client ID' Credentials from the Credentials section of the Google API console, in the Application type choose 'Other'

-3. Download the clinet_secret JSON file of the created credential
+3. Download the client_secret JSON file of the created credential

 4. Clone the code to your local repository